 “Maidstone Museums’ purpose is to collect, preserve and imaginatively display artefacts and specimens for the education and enjoyment of the people of Maidstone and visitors to the town.
 We tell the story of Maidstone, its people, their natural environment, and the wider world in which they live, through the artefacts and specimens which we collect and interpret for everyone to learn from and enjoy.”

 Training will be given in all areas of work undertaken by volunteers, such as manual handling, documentation, database use, conservation cleaning, and procedures.
 Supervision will also be provided at all times until individuals feel confident enough to work unsupervised.
 Appropriate equipment to complete the tasks will be provided at all times.

 - Volunteers can claim public transport expenses, but cannot claim for parking or petrol allowance.
 If a volunteer does drive and park, they will need to find out how much the bus/train fare would be from home to the museum and claim for that (even though they are not using it).
-Proof of the cost, (such as print out from the bus fares or train fares sites), and other expenses claimed such as receipts and tickets, must be provided.
+Proof of the cost (such as print outs from the bus or train fare sites), and other expenses claimed such as receipts and tickets, must be provided.

-- Time sheets (which include expenses information) should be completed every month and passed to the Business Administrator who will record the hours and process reimbursement.
+- Time sheets (which include expenses information) should be completed every month and passed to the Museum Administrator who will record the hours and process reimbursement.